malkomich/viewerjs/.github/CONTRIBUTING.md

 ## Code of Conduct

-Help us keep Viewer.js open and inclusive.
+Help us keep ViewerJS open and inclusive.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Question or Problem